-The first African immigrants to the North American colonies arrived in Virginia in 1619.
+The first Enslaved peoples to the North American colonies were brought to Virginia in 1619.
 The status of these newcomers differed little from that of the white indentured servants who far outnumbered them.
 By the end of the century, however, the black population had grown and colonial laws recognized a new sort of bondage that was based upon race: chattel slavery.

 Connecticut, Massachusetts, and Rhode Island were the three New England states with the largest slave population.
 Rhode Island had the largest proportion of slaves.
 It is likely that by the mid 1700’s, there were as many as one African for every four white families in these three states.